nov-solutions/sol-web/README.md

 0. Run `make` to build the project's Docker images and start the project's Docker containers

-1. Access the web app via localhost
+1. Access the web app via "localhost"

 ### Production Deployment